prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/06-Server-Hosting.md

 <InfoBox type=warning>

-When hosting your GraphQL server (e.g. with Zeit Now, AWS Lambda or some other hosting provider), you should ensure that it is deployed to the same _region_ as your Prisma service.
-Otherwise this might have a negative performance impact on your service.
+When hosting your GraphQL server (e.g. with Zeit Now, AWS Lambda or some other hosting provider), you should ensure that it is deployed to the same _region_ as your Prisma service to ensure highest performance.

 <InfoBox>

 ## Deployment with Zeit Now

 [Now](https://zeit.co/now) is a one-click deployment tool for web applications.
 You can find a comprehensive tutorial explaining how to deploy and host your Prisma-based GraphQL server with Now [here](!alias-ahs1jahkee).

+## Deployment with Apex Up

+[Apex Up](https://up.docs.apex.sh) allows you to deploy traditional web servers to AWS Lambda.

 ## Deployment with the Serverless Framework